 - Darker Red — Strongly disagree

 Satisfaction Areas vs Opportunity Areas — This section splits up the top and bottom performing categories.
 These categories/questions show which scored favorability, vs more negatively.
-Every question within the survey is associated to a specific category.
-By default, you will see the top 3, and the bottom 3 categories based on their respective favorability scores:
+Every question within the survey is associated with a specific category.
+By default, you will see the top 3, and the bottom 3 categories based on their respective favorability scores.

-The final section of the Overview report is divided into 4 sections, and shows which segments scored more favorability, versus those that did not:
+The final section of the Overview report is divided into 2 sections, and shows which segments scored more favorability, versus those that did not.

 - Strongest segments — Displays the top 3 segments that had high favorability for the survey.